umbraco/UmbracoDocs/15/umbraco-forms/editor/creating-a-form/form-advanced.md

 ![Validation rules](./images/validation-rules.png)

-To add new rules, you need to provide the rule definition, an error message and select a field to which the message will be associated.
+To add new rules, you need to provide the rule definition, an error message, and select a field to which the message will be associated.
 Once created you can click to edit or delete them from the list.

 Crafting the rule definition itself requires use of [JSON logic](https://jsonlogic.com/) along with placeholders for the field or fields that are being validated.